Goans: Religion

-Ethnic Goans are predominantly Roman Catholics followed by Hindus and a tiny Muslim community.

 As per the 1909 statistics, the Catholic population stood at 293,628 out of a total population 365,291 (80.33%).

 Within Goa, there has been a steady decline of Christianity as a percentage of the total population due to Goan emigration to other Indian cities (especially Mumbai) and foreign countries, and a rise of other religions due to non-Goan migration from the other states of India.
-Religious conversion seems to play little role in the demographic change.

 According to the 2011 census, out of the Indian population residing in Goa (1,458,545 persons), 66.1% were Hindu, 25.1% were Christian, 8.32% were Muslim, and 0.1% were Sikh.

 Christianity

 The Catholics display Portuguese influence, due to over 451 years of direct rule and interaction with the Portuguese people as an overseas province.
 Portuguese names are common among the Goan Catholics.
 A variation of the caste system is followed, but not rigidly due to Portuguese efforts to abolish caste discrimination among the local converts and homogenise them into a single entity.
 There are some distinct Bamonn, Chardó, Gauddo and Sudir communities in Goa that are mainly endogamous.
-Most Catholic families also share Portuguese ancestry, and some openly count themselves as 'mestiço' (lit. mixed-race).
+Most Catholic families also share Portuguese ancestry, and some openly count themselves as mestiço (lit. mixed-race).

 Hinduism

-Goan Hindus refer to themselves as "Konkane" (Devanagari Konkani: कोंकणे), meaning the residents of an area broadly identified as Konkan.
+Goan Hindus refer to themselves as Konkane, meaning the residents of an area broadly identified as Konkan.
 Hindus in Goa are divided into many different castes and sub-castes, known as Jatis.
-They use their village names to identify their clans, some of them use titles.
-Some are known by the occupation their ancestors have been practising; Nayak, Borkar, Raikar, Keni, Prabhu, Kamat, Lotlikar, Chodankar, Mandrekar, Naik, Bhat, Tari, Gaude are some examples.